Leasehold Reform | Read time 10 Minutes.

 You are obliged to a leasehold contract

-A leasehold will allow you to own your home for a certain number of years, whereas the freeholder owns the home ouright.
-This means that you will have a continuous contract with your freeholder and essentially you have less control of your property.
+A leasehold will allow you to own your home for a certain number of years, whereas the freeholder owns the home outright.
+Furthermore, this means that you will have a continuous contract with your freeholder and essentially you have less control of your property.

 Extortionate (and escalating) ground rent fees